About our members

 Young persons version of key guidance: Young People’s Guide to the Independent Reviewing Officers’ Handbook

 Facilitating an effective IRO service: Local authority responsibilities

 This site is self-hosted and not equipped to deal with any individual legal, emergency, criminal, mental health, safeguarding, or protection issues or advice of any kind.

 Purpose of the site is to provide useful articles for informational and interest purposes only.

 Feedback and comments

 Most of our pages allow you to add your comments.
 Just scroll to the bottom of the page and you will find a reply box where you can add some text.
-We may hold your comments for a short time in a moderation queue to help prevent spam etc before release.
+We reserve the right to refrain from publishing all comments.